 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

 There are so many things to do in Tulum, Mexico, that planning out the perfect Tulum itinerary can be overwhelming.
-After visiting the city three times, with plans to return soon, I have perfected my 4-day Tulum Itinerary.
+After visiting the city three times, with friends and as a solo traveler, I have perfected my 4-day Tulum Itinerary.
 This Tulum travel guide is perfect for anyone visiting Mexico for a long weekend, or if you’re adding a few days in Tulum onto a longer trip.
 In this guide you’ll find tips on where to stay, the best Tulum restaurants, and the best things to do in Tulum.

 The Ultimate Tulum Itinerary